 I’ve always been quite an old soul.
 Already when I was just a kid, I would only listen to my dad’s music, The Beatles, Supertramp, Pink Floyd.
 I loved the sound, that unique universe, and the color of the music, so the love for retro cars came quite naturally with it too, as my whole family was into cars.
 The first toy as it were was gifted to me by my parents, and then I just found myself buying and receiving more of them with time going by!

 Now when you are traveling across Europe or Asia, how does it look like?
 With how many cars are you typically traveling?

-I usually take about 2-3 cars with me when I’m traveling, different sizes, different models, and color.
-I always find that one suits a situation more than an other, and it always depends on the light and the mood of the place that day.
+I usually take about 2-3 cars with me when I’m traveling, different sizes, different models, and colors.
+I always find that one suits a situation more than the other, and it always depends on the light and the mood of the place that day.
 Let’s say, I’m very rarely carrying a light bag with me.
 I had to compromise on the camera and lenses weight to allow more of it to be cars.

 Do you travel already with the idea of the photographs you would like to create, or the places inspire you when you arrive?